srobo/tasks/README.md

 This repository collects all the tasks which we want to work on.

 Head over to the [issues](https://github.com/srobo/tasks/issues) page to see what we're working on and what you can help with.
+Issues are grouped into [categories](https://studentrobotics.org/runbook/volunteering/tasks/#labels).

 All our repos also have their own issues sections, which are used for more specific things.
 The following repos are fairly easy to help out with, without